Table of Contents

-A solar power meter is a device that can measure solar power or sunlight in units of W/m2, either through windows to verify their efficiency or when installing solar power devices.
+A solar power meter is a device that measures solar power or sunlight in units of W/m2, either through windows to verify their efficiency or when installing solar power devices.

 Solar meters accumulate PV yield production and local energy consumption to monitor and analyze PV plant performance.

-It often comes with a monitoring function to alert plant owners of PV plant performance issues, letting them quickly resolve problems and maximize return on investment.
+It often comes with a monitoring function to alert plant owners of PV plant performance issues, allowing them to resolve problems quickly, letting them quickly resolve problems and maximize return on investment.

 When solar panels generate more electricity than needed, energy is sent to the grid in exchange for credits.
 Then, at night or on gloomy days, when solar panels are underproducing, energy can be retrieved from the grid and used to offset that energy’s costs.